Yes, wecashanycar is licensed under DED in the UAE and authorised to conduct online sales agreements by the Roads and Transport Authority.

 1959 Eldorado Biarritz

-Monstrous tail fins, a streamlined profile covered in chrome is what the bold but beautiful 1959 Cadillac Eldorado Biarritz is about.
-This car was famous for its over-the top design that was clearly for a chosen few.
-So bold was this car that Cadillac labelled it “The new standard of the world in splendor”, producing only 1320 of them.
+Monstrous tail fins and a streamlined profile covered in chrome is what the bold but beautiful 1959 Cadillac Eldorado Biarritz is all about.
+This car was famous for its over-the-top design that was clearly for a chosen few.
+So bold was this car that Cadillac labelled it “the new standard of the world in splendor”, producing only 1320 of them.
 Today, the rare Eldorado Biarritz is not an easy find but an auction sold one for $176,000.